rm-hull/sudoku/README.md

 * once the development server is running, documentation is available at http://localhost:9000/@documentation

-* to run directly from the shell, execute `sbt` and then `stage`; this will create then `target/start` script which allows the application to run stand-alone
+* to run directly from the shell, execute `sbt` and then `stage`; this will create a `target/start` script which allows the application to run stand-alone